wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 I'll be presenting this diagram about types of performance testing one concept at a time.
 The work of performance testing is about imposing different <strong>levels</strong> of load over a period of time.
 The intensity of load imposed is typically defined by the number of <strong>virtual users</strong> that load generators inject.

 The outcome from load testing experiments is the <strong>rate</strong> of processing (stated in <strong>hits per second</strong> or per minute) which the server can sustain, a metric that can be monitored in production.
-Finding that <strong>rate</strong> is one of our major objectives because we want to provide <strong>actionable intelligence</strong> to Operations in production.
+Finding that optimal rate is one of our major objectives because we want to provide <strong>actionable intelligence</strong> to Operations in production.

-The first thing, even while the application is being built, is to install a way to return a <strong>"server unavailable"</strong> if the application doesn't respond to browsers pointed at it.
+The first thing, even while the application is being built, is a way to return a <strong>"service unavailable"</strong> page if the application doesn't respond to browsers pointed at it.
 It's useful to have an <strong>availability check</strong> on the server running around the clock at perhaps an infrequent one requst every 10 minutes (that's 6 per hour or 144 hits oer day).
 This is so that if it's down, you'll get an email, because that affects employee and customer productivity and satisfaction.
 Many such services are offered free.

-We begin by identifying the quickest rate users can <strong>ramp-up</strong>.
-We need to know the maximum number of users who can really jump on the system at about the same time to predice what will happen at the beginning of a call-center shift or on Black Friday, etc. The rate new users enter the system can be a bottleck as well a the total number of concurrent users running, because limitations in the <strong>authentication infrastructure</strong> is often a bottleneck.
+We begin by identifying the quickest <strong>rate</strong> users can optimally <strong>ramp-up</strong>.
+We need to know the maximum number of users who can really jump on the system at about the same time.
+This is so we can predict what will happen at the beginning of a call-center shift or some peak time.
+The rate new users enter the system can cause a bottleck as well a high number of concurrent users running, because limitations in the <strong>authentication infrastructure</strong> is often a bottleneck.

-The scenario that keeps adding new users until a <strong>breaking point</strong> is called a <strong>Stress Test</strong>.
-If we  start with a very aggressive rate where we see <strong>error</strong> messages, we've made progress because every set of machine has some <strong>bottleneck</strong>, and our job is to find them.
+The scenario that keeps adding more and more new users is called a <strong>Stress Test</strong>.
+If we start with a very aggressive rate where we see <strong>error</strong> messages, we've made progress because every set of machine has some <strong>bottlenecks</strong>, and our job is to find them.
 When we identify a particular rate that is <strong>"too quick"</strong>, we ask is it the memory?
 CPU cycles?
 Network?
 Such information is the "heads-up" that Operations people need to know.

+We usually need to try different rates to bring up the most number of users the quickest.

-<strong>Fail-over tests</strong> would be run to divert users to another availability zone or region during disaster recovery testing.
+Stress test scenarios are used in <strong>Fail-over tests</strong> run to ensure that users can indeed be diverted to another availability zone or region for disaster recovery.

-We often need to try different rates to bring up the most number of users the quickest.
-The point we want to find is when user experince <strong>degradation</strong>, when response time begins to suffer due to load.
+The point we want to find is NOT the server's <strong>breaking point</strong>, but right before user experience (UX) <strong>degradation</strong> occurs, when response time begins to suffer due to load.
 That is the true <strong>capacity</strong> of the system under test.

-We need to know that capacity point to calculate if we have enough <strong>lead time</strong> before hitting a <strong>threshold</strong> to get additional capacity.
+From that capacity level we add <strong>lead time</strong> to calculate the <strong>threshold</strong> when we request additional capacity.
 If we have on-premises machines, the lead time can be like 6 months.
-This is why, companies with a fixed capacity would over-buy to get <strong>headroom</strong> to absorb future growth that may not come.
+This is why companies working with a fixed capacity would over-buy to get <strong>headroom</strong> to absorb future growth that may not come.
 The value of an elastic cloud such as Amazon and Azure is that we pay only what we use, when we use it.

 Doing load testing helps us be more precise than just guessing at a CPU percentage as the <strong>threshold</strong> for bringing on another machine.
-The lead time includes the time it takes to recognize that additional scaling is necessary.
+Within a cloud, the lead time to bring up additional capacity includes the time it takes to recognize that additional scaling is necessary.
 The less headroom we allow, the more usage we can get out of machines we pay for.

-We calculate headroom based on identify the <strong>nominal</strong> level of load -- the momentary <strong>peaks</strong> reached each day, the level where long <strong>soak tests</strong> are run to ensure the <strong>endurance</strong> of the system over time -- to ensure that the level is sustainable without memory leaks and excessive use of disk space.
+We calculate headroom based on the <strong>nominal actual</strong> level of load -- the momentary <strong>peaks</strong> reached during each day, the level where long <strong>soak tests</strong> are run to ensure the <strong>endurance</strong> of the system over time -- to ensure that the level is sustainable without memory leaks and excessive use of disk space.

-This nomial rate is also what we use in <strong>Smoke tests</strong>, where we ramp-up and sustain the nominal load to prove the <strong>viability</strong> of each configuration change.
+This nominal rate is also what we use in the "flat" portion of <strong>Smoke tests</strong> after a ramp-up.
+Such runs sustain the nominal load for a short period of time, such as 10 minutes, to prove the <strong>viability</strong> of an enviornment built after configuration changes.

-We do <strong>Spike Tests</strong> to verify <strong>resiliency</strong> -- the ability of the system to absorb sudden temporary spikes while maintaining adequate response time, then come back to normal levels of memory usage and rate of operation.
+We do <strong>Spike Tests</strong> to verify <strong>resiliency</strong> -- the ability of the system to absorb sudden temporary spikes in load while maintaining adequate response time.
+The system should then return to previous levels of memory usage when back at the nominal rate of operation.

 If we operate a cluster of servers, we need to make sure we have the <strong>elasticity</strong> we hoped for.